Joeltronics/py_nes_emulator/README.md

 	- This might sound like a limit we don't want, but some games actually use this intentionally (like doors in The Legend of Zelda)
 	- Sprite overflow flag is not set either (which some games might depend on)
 - Scrolling is implemented, but not well tested since the only ROMs I'm testing don't use scrolling
-- Exact behavior of updating PPU outside of VBLANK is not fully emulated
+- Exact behavior when updating PPU outside of VBLANK is not fully emulated

 Next goals:

 - Code cleanups
 - Mid-frame updates
 - Other PPU features & behaviors
+- Basic APU emulation (without actually playing audio yet)

+Lower priority stuff:

 - Player 2 controller support

 Future goals: